DISTANT DANCES

 Email kyra.norman@gmail.com to join the mailing list and receive updates.

-Launching in February 2020 at The Hypatia Trust, and shapeshifting our way through the pandemic with lockdown online choreographic collaborations, outdoor socially distant knees ups, some memorably beautiful times at Trebah Garden (where each session ended with us bobbing about in the water), lots of solo/ small group work, and lots and lots and lots of changes of plans: these days we're mostly dancing up close and on dry land.
+And then the Covid19 pandemic happened.
+We shapeshifted our way through all of that, with lockdown online choreographic collaborations, outdoor socially distant knees-ups, some memorably beautiful times at Trebah Garden (where each session ended with us bobbing about in the water), lots of solo/ small group work, and lots and lots and lots of changes of plans.
+These days, we're mostly dancing up close, and on dry land, but the energy remains the same: dancing as if our lives depend on it, because, as it turns out, maybe they do.

 "Different every time, always somehow brilliant."

-Since 2021 we train weekly, most Thursdays, at The Acorn, Penzance.
+Since September 2021 we train weekly, on Thursdays, at The Acorn, Penzance.
 Currently open for new recruits - get in touch if you'd like to join us.

 Lizard Reading Room